Luxocracy/Dotabuffer/README.md

   * Fixed some issues with certain dotabuff profiles(Such as having no abandons or a team membership, which would cause errors).
   * Fixed some issues with the time since calculations.
   * Adjusted the layout of certain cells and added the missing color for abandoned matches.
+  * Enabled loadingtrail, which was already in the code but not in use.

 [Full Changelog](https://github.com/Luxocracy/Dotabuffer/blob/master/src/Changelog.txt)